 Two Self-Guided Neighborhood Sound Trails for Open House Chicago 2020

-Southeast Evanston and Auburn Gresham • Friday, October 16 through Sunday, October 25
+Southeast Evanston and Chicago’s Auburn Gresham neighborhood • Friday, October 16 through Sunday, November 1

 The economic disparities between different Chicago neighborhoods have been clearly identified and displayed in community activist and photographer Tonika Johnson’s Folded Map Project.
 From the perspective of sound and the field of acoustics, are these inequalities also apparent?
 For example, is the soundscape different in Lincoln Park and Englewood; Austin and the Gold Coast?
 How is it different and why?
 How does economic investment or de-investment affect the sound of a neighborhood?
 NON:op Open Opera Works’ Christophe Preissing and artist Allen Moore partner with Chicago Architecture Center’s Open House Chicago to consider these questions.

 Aural Neighborhoods is adapted for social distancing with self-guided outdoor soundwalks in Chicago’s Auburn Gresham neighborhood and southeast Evanston.
 These communities were selected because they are approximately the same distance from Chicago’s loop, and they include sonic points of interest that roughly mirror each other in geography and content.
 The OHC2020 app includes clearly marked sound trails, and information and brief recordings to learn more about the unique sound markers in each neighborhood.

 Walk one or both trails using the OHC2020 app with or without headphones, listen to complete recordings of each soundwalk below, and respond to prompts on our Aural Neighborhoods blog.
 Finally, should you wish to share recorded audio, video, or images of your soundwalk experience, contact us for a link to upload your documentation so that we may share it with the world.